remoteintech/remote-jobs/company-profiles/teamultra.md

 # TeamUltra - an Elite ServiceNow Partner

+(It has since been acquired by Computacenter: https://www.computacenter.com/docs/librariesprovider8/press-releases/uk_press-release_teamultra.pdf)

 ## Company blurb

 TeamUltra work with the ServiceNow Platform to create IT Service Management and Business Process automation for customers from global companies to medium enterprises.
 The work is 100% remote, based in the UK, with regular team meetups and a sense of family.